 What is Obstructive Sleep Apnea?

 Neurology International defines sleep apnea as “the presence of 30 or more apneas during a seven-hour sleep.”
-In severe cases, the cessation of breathing can last up to a minute and can occur hundreds of times per night.
+Those suffering from cases of severe apnea experience the cessation of breathing for up to a minute and can occur hundreds of times per night.

 Symptoms and Risks of Sleep Apnea